particle-iot/docs/src/content/reference/firmware.md

 ### hasCredentials()

-Will return `true` if there are Wi-Fi credentials stored in the WiFi module's memory.
+Will return `true` if there are Wi-Fi credentials stored in the Wi-Fi module's memory.

 ```cpp
 // SYNTAX